Learn how the Square Labor API lets you build labor hours tracking in your application.

 The Labor API includes several reporting endpoints:

-• Break.
-Either paid or unpaid time that a person is not expected to be doing work during a shift.
+• Break - Either paid or unpaid time that a person isn't expected to be doing work during a shift.

 The Labor API uses optimistic concurrency to ensure that write operations on Labor API resources are reliable when multiple endpoints might write the same Labor API resources at the same time.